As Scales Become Separated: Lectures on Effective Field Theory: Soft and Collinear Divergences

 These integrals are straightforward to evaluate~\cite{Becher:2014oda}:\footnote{\textbf{Disclaimer:} From here forward, we will no longer track the difference between $\mu$ and $\muT$.}

-where $\Gamma(1+\epsilon) = 1 - \gamma_E \,\epsilon + \cdots$ will be absorbed by the $\overline{\text{MS}}$ scheme renormalization parameter $\mu$.
+where the factor of $\gamma_E - \log 4\,\pi$ has been absorbed into the renormalization parameter $\mu^2$ as per the $\overline{\text{MS}}$ scheme.
 These integrals all have $1/\epsilon^2$ (double log), and $1/\epsilon$ (single log) divergences.
 The scales that appear inside each of the logs for the integrated results reflect their origin: the hard logs are a function of $\mu^2/M^2$, the collinear logs depend on $\mu^2/P^2\sim \mu^2/\big(M^2\,\lambda^2\big)$, the anti-collinear logs depend on $\mu^2/\bar{P}^2\sim \mu^2/\big(M^2\,\lambda^2\big)$, and the ultrasoft logs are a function of $\mu^2\,M^2/\big(P^2\,\bar{P}^2\big)\sim \mu^2/\big(M^2\,\lambda^4\big)$.
 So power counting has provided us with a tool to reduce our complicated multi-scale integral into four pieces that are each functions of their own single characteristic scale.
 We will see that the EFT approach will provide a systematic way to introduce multiple renormalization scales, such that no large logs will remain.\footnote{It is worth emphasizing that there is a long history of summing IR logarithms pioneered by~\cite{Parisi:1979se, Collins:1981uk}.
 These calculations rely on RG scale invariance and gauge invariance to derive their RG improved predictions.}

 To achieve our final result, we can sum the integrals for each of the four regions to yield the power expanded integrated result

 As expected, no $\epsilon$ dependence remains: this original integral is UV finite, and we have regulated the IR divergences with $P^2\neq 0$ and $\bar{P}^2 \neq 0$.
 This implies that no explicit factors of $\mu^2$ appear.
 Moreover, all the log squared terms from the individual integrals combine through what seems like a magical conspiracy into the Sudakov double log~\cite{Sudakov:1954sw}, whose physical origin can be traced to the soft and collinear divergences discussed in \cref{sec:IRLogs} above.
 While this kind of log reshuffling can typically be done in one's head when working with single logs, it is significantly less trivial to see how everything combines for double logs.